Reach a Heart, Tell the World

 "Never too late to learn” India Literacy Program

-The multi religious and caste groups meet together evening after evening become good friends.
+The multiple religious and caste groups meet together evening after evening become good friends.
 They share their joys and sorrows, problems and difficulties with each other; help each other in the learning process.
 They even save their daily wages and go for picnic.
 The community is transformed to be a better place to live in.

 The Adult Literacy program ministers to every woman including the lepers in Andhra.
 It gives opportunity for women in all walks of life to involve in ministry in one way or the other—to be a facilitator, a supervisor, a mentor, a counselor or a donor.